Perth-Artifactory/tidyauth/README.md

-# TidyHQ key authentication wrapper
+# TidyHQ wrapper

-This script queries the TidyHQ api for information like access keys.
+This repository contains a server designed to serve cached and live TidyHQ data for use in other tools.
+It also contains a series of report [generation scripts](/scripts/README.md) that are intended to be run periodically via cron and then disseminated using external resources.

 ## Installation